Central Role of Amyloid Oligomers in Alzheimer’s

 - APOE4/4 homozygotes form more oligomers leading to an earlier disease onset

-- Value of targeting oligomers in APOE4 patients supported by clinical evidence from aducanumab & lecanemab programs
+- Targeting oligomers in AD patients supported by clinical benefits in antibody programs

-Multiple molecules bind to amyloid & prevent toxic oligomer formation
+Multiple molecules bind to amyloid & inhibits toxic oligomer formation in non-clinical studies

 - Several molecules surround & interact with beta amyloid monomers